 What is the background of summer camp staff?

-Our summer camps are staffed by experienced teacher-naturalists from our centers, and college-educated men and women who have subject-area knowledge and experience working with children.
+Our summer camp is staffed by experienced teacher-naturalists from our centers, and college-educated men and women who have subject-area knowledge and experience working with children.
 Low staff-to-camper ratios ensure all campers have a safe, fun and educational camp experience.
-Our summer camp staff is first-aid, CPR and EpiPen trained.
+Summer camp staff is first-aid, CPR and EpiPen trained.

 When does registration begin?

-Registration for our summer camps begins in February.
+Registration for summer camp begins on Monday, February 22.
 All information will be posted on our website, and emails will be sent to our emails lists.
 Registration is online or by mail.